Reviewed by MattFini

-Being a 30-year-old man, I am among the key demographic that grew up renting and enjoying your earliest films.
-As a kid it was damn near impossible to resist a film about cool looking killer puppets – especially when said films were peppered with dollops of imaginative gore and welcome bursts of sex/nudity (I’m still not over Charlie Spradling, and I thank you every single day of my life for that gift).
+Being a 30-year-old man, I am the key demographic that grew up renting and enjoying your earliest films.
+As a kid it was damn near impossible to resist the premise of cool looking killer puppets – especially when said films were peppered with dollops of imaginative gore and welcome bursts of sex/nudity.
 Somewhere between the third and fourth films, though, you decided that the Puppet Master franchise should dial back its exploitative elements in favor of a more kid-friendly, fantastical approach.
-I know the plan was to get the Puppet Master series into theaters with the back-to-back installments of Puppet Master 4 and 5, but when that didn’t work out, we were left with a watered down batch of sequels lacking in the elements that made the first three films so great.
+I know the plan was to get the Puppet Master series into theaters with what became the back-to-back installments of Puppet Master 4 and 5, but when that didn’t work out, we were left with a watered down batch of sequels lacking the elements that made the first three films so great.

-Little did I know this was to be the last time you would produce a watchable Puppet Master movie.
+Little did I know this would be the last time you would produce a watchable Puppet Master movie.

-In addition to being a blatant rip-off of 1973’s Sssssss, Curse of the Puppet Master was a horrendous waste of time with all of the stop-motion puppet footage being shamelessly recycled from the first five films and new puppet footage consisting entirely of clunky rod-controlled puppets shot from the waste up.
-Retro Puppet Master, an attempt to sell an entirely new line of action figures, utilized a whole new cast of puppets so you didn’t even have the luxury of re-using David Allen’s fantastic stop-motion work this time out.
-And the less said about Puppet Master: The Legacy, the better as it puts Silent Night, Deadly Night Part 2 to shame with its abundant flashbacks-to-story ratio.
-Luckily you weren’t involved with Puppet Master vs. Demonic Toys so I don’t have to take you to task for that abomination.
+In addition to being a blatant rip-off of 1973’s Sssssss, Curse of the Puppet Master is a horrendous waste of time with all of the stop-motion puppet footage shamelessly recycled from the first five films, and new puppet footage consisting entirely of clunky rod-controlled puppets shot from the waste up.
+Retro Puppet Master, an attempt to sell an entirely new line of action figures, utilized a whole new cast of puppets so you didn’t even have the luxury of re-using David Allen’s fantastic stop-motion work.
+And the less said about Puppet Master: The Legacy, the better, as it puts Silent Night, Deadly Night Part 2 to shame with its flashbacks-to-story ratio.
+You weren’t involved with Puppet Master vs. Demonic Toys so I don’t have to take you to task for that.

 For some reason you thought the best way to reintroduce the series was by way of another WW II–era narrative.
-This doesn’t work for a number of reasons, the most important being that you’re inviting a direct comparison to what is probably the most lavish and accomplished film in your entire library: Puppet Master III: Toulon’s Revenge.
-The difference is that 19 years later you apparently have far less money to make it work.
-What other reason could you have for keeping the puppets off camera for the majority of the running time other than you simply didn’t have the money to properly utilize them?
+This doesn’t work for a number of reasons, chief among them being that you’re inviting a direct comparison to what is probably the most lavish and accomplished film in your library: Puppet Master III: Toulon’s Revenge.
+The difference is that 19 years later you have far fewer resources at your disposal and it shows.
+What other reason could you have for keeping the puppets off screen for a majority of the running time?

 And let’s spend some time talking about the puppets themselves.
 It’s been said that the reason Six Shooter and Torch have become rarities in recent entries is because they are far too costly to operate.
 To that I would implore you: Don’t bother making another Puppet Master unless you have the means of employing these fan favorites.
-It’s not simply enough to have a character pull some of Six Shooter’s arms out of a trunk only for the titular puppet master to reply “I’ve got to repair that one” and never see him again.
-Puppet Master II remains my personal favorite in the series thanks in part to the addition of the innovative Torch puppet (as well as the aforementioned breasts of Charlie Spradling).
+It’s simply not enough to have a character pull some of Six Shooter’s arms out of a trunk and remark “I’ve got to repair that one” and never see him again.
+Puppet Master II remains my personal favorite in the series thanks in part to the addition of the innovative Torch puppet.
 It’s just a shame that I’ve been waiting 20 years to see him have another shining moment.
 And speaking of shining moments, how did you figure re-launching this series without giving the puppets anything to do was a good idea?
 I don’t need my fiancée snickering at the movie I’m watching because these puppets don’t look like they could kill a crab lice, let alone two Nazi agents and three Japanese spies.

 And that’s really the most shameful thing about Puppet Master: Axis of Evil – cutting corners on the puppets themselves.
-All one needs to do is watch the trailers for the earliest movies in the series to remember how much care and detail had once gone into bringing these puppets to life and, more importantly, why people fell in love with them in the first place.
+All one needs to do is watch the trailers for the earliest movies to remember how much care and detail had once gone into bringing them to life.
+One look at the early stuff and it’s easy to remember why people fell in love with these tiny terrors in the first place.
 That’s why Blade continues to be a minor icon in the genre.
 Here he looks like a cheap 18” action figure you might find on the Spencer Gifts discount shelf.
-And the other puppets get it far worse: Pinhead looks like a cheap Taiwanese knockoff of the real thing, while poor Tunneler looks like he has Down syndrome (even his military uniform is now a loose-fitting and unconvincing piece of cheap fabric).
-They’re all devoid of the magic they once had, making this latest entry just about worthless.
+And the other puppets get it far worse: Pinhead looks like a cheap Taiwanese knockoff, while poor Tunneler looks half melted (and his military uniform is now a loose-fitting and unconvincing piece of cheap fabric).
+These characters are devoid of the magic they once had, making this latest entry as depressing as it is disappointing.

-And the sad thing is that I think you were actually tying to make something pleasing for the fans.
-The set design is admittedly very good, recreating 1939 Los Angeles Chinatown in a fairly impressive scope.
+The sad thing is that you were tying to please the fans.
+The set design is admittedly very good, recreating 1939 Los Angeles Chinatown with fairly impressive scope.
 The problem is that director David DeCoteau gives the film such a static look that it winds up seeming more like a stage play than a movie.
-And sets aren’t really that convincing when there are never more than three or four people inhabiting them.
-How about actually hiring some extras to populate all those Chinatown exteriors so you can at least try for an organic feel?
+Sets aren’t really that convincing when there’s never more than three or four people inhabiting them.
+How about actually hiring some extras to populate all the exteriors so you can at least try for an organic feel?
 As it stands, using footage from the original Puppet Master only reminds us of how much better you used to be at making low-budget films back when you used actual locations and had some semblance of style.

 1. No more period films – especially not a sequel to this.
 The World War II setting worked like a charm for the third film, and you have absolutely no chance of topping it.
 Stop trying.
 Besides, using a modern day setting or an actual location might free up some money to actually spend on the puppets!
 What a concept that would be!